Vitaly-Work/java-courses-gen-ai-bootcamp/introduction-to-microservices/quizes/microservice_architecture_overview/README.md

 ## 2. Which of the following responses is an advantage of microservices?
 [Choose ONE best answer]

-1) Any microservice component can change independently from other components
+1) Any microservice component can change independently of other components
 2) They don't require a lot of expertise to programming
 3) They're so small that developers can typically write very powerful ones with a few lines of text
 4) They are easy to manage